chriskabat63/CS598FinalProject/README.md

 USE | 32 | 0.1 | 128 | 0.01 | 50
 GloVe | 32 | 0.1 | 128 | 0.01 | 25
 FastText | 32 | 0.1 | 128 | 0.001 | 25

+Note:  After many iterations of parameter sweeps, we made a couple generalizations that helped us get to our parameters:

+* Sentence tokenized embeddings did better with more epochs
+* FastText seemed to always perform better with a lower learning rate

 ## Results